wesleywerner/aliverl/mvc-refactor.md

-# Table of Contents
+# Table of contents

 [TOC]

-# Purpose
+# The purpose of this document

-Implement the MVC design pattern for a 2D graphical roguelike game.
+Implement the MVC design pattern for a 2D graphical RPG Roguelike game.
 By decoupling the view, controller and model and using an event manager to communicate between them, we make the code more maintainable and allow us to implement other neat controllers like: